slashback100/Homeassistant_AOK_Blinds/README.md

 16 == 00000000 00010000
 32 == 00000000 00100000
 ```
-That way, if you want to open blinds with channels 01, 04 and 16, you can send 21 :
+That way, if you want to open blinds with channels 01, 04 and 16 at the same time, you can send 21 :
 ```
 01 ==     00000000 00000001
 04 ==     00000000 00000100